CICE-Consortium/CICE/doc/source/developer_guide/dg_scripts.rst

 output (**timeseries.csh**).
 There is also a script **report_results.csh** that pushes results from test suites back to the CICE-Consortium test results wiki page.

-The directory **configuration/scripts/tests/QC** contains scripts related to the non bit-for-bit compliance testing described in :ref:`compliance`.

 To add a new test (for example newtest), several files may be needed,

 - **configuration/scripts/tests/test_newtest.script** defines how to run the test.
 This chunk